SumeghaGodara/snakemake/Atmosphere_Cloud.md

 - This is the first and last place in these lessons where it will matter if you are using PC, Mac, or Linux.
 After we connect to our virtual machines built using the same image; we will all be on the same operating system/computing environment.

-- Documentation on how to use Atmosphere resources can be found [here](https://learning.cyverse.org/projects/atmosphere-guide/en/latest/index.html)
+- CyVerse documentation on how to use Atmosphere resources can be found [here](https://learning.cyverse.org/projects/atmosphere-guide/en/latest/index.html)

 ### SSH Client for WINDOWS users